 Using the wrong flea product:

 Unless stated by your veterinarian, cats should be treated with a cat flea treatment only.
 Some pet owners think they will save money by using a dog product on their cats.
 This can prove fatal.
 Cats are extremely sensitive to pyrethrins and pyrethroids which are often in dog flea products.
-The use of these on cats can result in death.
+The use of these on cats can kill.

 Not feeding an appropriate diet: